koor-tech/koor/Documentation/Troubleshooting/direct-tools.md

 title: Direct Tools
 ---

-Rook is designed with Kubernetes design principles from the ground up.
+Koor Storage Distribution is designed with Kubernetes design principles from the ground up.
 This topic is going to escape the bounds of Kubernetes storage and show you how to use block and file storage directly from a pod without any of the Kubernetes magic.
 The purpose of this topic is to help you quickly test a new configuration, although it is not meant to be used in production.
 All of the benefits of Kubernetes storage including failover, detach, and attach will not be available.
 If your pod dies, your mount will die with it.